holamisa/NFC/README.md

 # Lost and Found App using NFC tag
+NFC App for Android Smart Phones

 # Functions
- {font-size: 130% 1.
-Saving personnel info in tag}
+1. Saving personnel info in tag
 2. Saving SMS number and text in tag
 3. Saving Phone number for phone call in tag
 4. Lookups in Lost and Found using URL